 General intelligence tests are tools to prove that g has a lot of biological correlates.
 Very Strong correlates include a mass of the prefrontal lobe, brain mass, and glucose metabolism rate in the brain.
 The factor g also correlates with overall body size.

 Many measures of g rightly correlate with traditional measures of success as income, academic achievement, job performance and career prestige.

 It also negatively correlates with the undesirable life outcomes as school dropout, unplanned childbearing, and poverty.
 Some psychologists claim that general intelligence tests that measure a wide range of abilities do not foresee much better than g.

 The Flynn effect and g

 The Flynn effect narrates a rise in IQ scores with the passage of time.
-There is no strong consensus as to whether rising IQ scores also reflect increases in g.
-Statistical analysis of IQ subtest scores proposed a g-independent input to the Flynn effect .
+There is no firm consensus as to whether rising IQ scores also reflect increases in g.
+Statistical analysis of IQ subtest scores proposed a g-independent input to the Flynn effect.

-A number of psycho-theorists have argued that general intelligence tests measure only a part of the human abilities that could be understood as one aspects of intelligence.
-Other scholars argue that such tests rightly measure intelligence and that the disagreement on a definition of intelligence does not nullify these measurements.
-They think that, intelligence is like many other scientific concepts that are correctly measured.
+Many psycho-theorists have argued that general intelligence tests measure only a part of the human abilities that could be understood as one aspect of intelligence.
+Other scholars say that such tests rightly measure intelligence and that the disagreement on a definition of intelligence does not nullify these measurements.
+They think that intelligence is like many other scientific concepts that are correctly measured.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.